carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once a patch is reviewed, you should rebase it, re-test locally, and commit the changes to LLVM's master branch.
+Once a patch is reviewed, you should rebase it, re-test locally, and commit the changes to LLVM's main branch.
 This is done using `git push` if you have the required access rights.
 See `committing a change
 <Phabricator.html#committing-a-change>`_ for Phabricator based commits or
 `obtaining commit access <DeveloperPolicy.html#obtaining-commit-access>`_